Eugene White’s Model of Communication Example With Pros and Cons

 The talk show program is an example situation of Eugene White’s stages of oral communication.
 In talk show programs, the speaker and host follow eight stages of communication, including thinking, symbolizing, expressing, transmitting, receiving, decoding, feedbacking, and monitoring the context.

-Debating is another example of White’s communication model.
+Debating among students is another example of White's communication model.
 The speaker and receiver follow a cyclical communication process in this context.
 Sometimes, the senders play the role of receiver.
 Consequently, the receivers play the role of the sender.
 They speak and listen simultaneously.

 Eugene White's Model of Communication Example, Explanation, Elements and Advantages, and Disadvantages.
 Eugene White's Model 1960